caiiiiy/colabwk4/README.md

 ## 📜 License
 This project is licensed under the MIT License - see the `LICENSE` file for details.

+## 🏷️ References
+Bishop, C. M. (2006).
+Pattern Recognition and Machine Learning.
+MacQueen, J. (1967).
+Some Methods for Classification and Analysis of Multivariate Observations.

 ## 🤝 Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.